uniquekhushi/Shopping-Behavior-Analysis-Dashboard/README.md

 Kaggle Dataset: Shopping Behavior Data Analysis

-Visualization Elements: Bar, Pie, Column, and Line charts
+Visualization Elements: Bar, Pie, Column, and Line Charts

 🧹 Data Cleaning Process

 Removed duplicate entries and blank rows using Excel’s Remove Duplicates feature.

 Handled missing values using IF() and logical replacements.

 Formatted column headers and standardized text capitalization.

-Verified data types (numbers, categories, dates).
+Verified data types (numbers, categories, and dates).

 Added computed fields such as Total Revenue and Average Purchase Amount.

 🧮 Pivot Tables Used

 Pivot Tables were used to summarize and transform large data into meaningful insights.

 Pivot Table Name	Fields Used	Purpose